-Our recommended starting age for piano is four, although exceptions can certainly be made for a younger student who is capable of playing the keys properly and with sufficient strength in the fingers and hands.
-Because most teachers start out by showing students how to read and play piano notes, young students also should have begun learning to count and to read.
-No matter what the age may be, the piano is an excellent introduction to the fundamentals of music, including music theory and basic composition techniques.
+Our earliest recommended starting age for piano is four, although exceptions can certainly be made for a younger student who is capable of placing their fingers correctly on the individual keys and who has enough strength in their hands and wrists to push the keys down comfortably.
+Because most teachers start out by showing students how to read music and how to associate those written notes with the keyboard, young students also should have begun learning to count and to read.
+No matter what the student’s age, learning how to play the piano is an excellent introduction to the fundamentals of music, including music theory and basic composition techniques.

-The most economical option for students interested in piano is to purchase an electric keyboard.
+The most economical option for students interested in learning piano is to purchase an electric keyboard.
 A standard acoustic piano has 88 keys, but electric keyboards come in many smaller variations.
 We generally recommend an electric keyboard with at least 66 keys to allow for a wide tonal range.
-Another component we highly recommend is to purchase an electric keyboard with what are called “weighted” keys, meaning they mimic the feel of an acoustic piano.
+Another component we highly recommend is to purchase an electric keyboard with “weighted” keys, meaning they mimic the feel of an acoustic piano when pressed.
 Any local music shop can be of further assistance in picking the right instrument.
 Acoustic pianos are more expensive, but they are frequently viewed as an investment by dedicated students and musicians alike.

 Select all the days/times the student would be available to start lessons.
 Selecting "3pm - 7pm" means the student can start as early as 3pm or start as late as 7pm.
 It is important that you select as many days and the widest window of start times for each day as possible.
 That will help us make a match with one of our teachers.Ok